natallzl/data310/Feb8Response.md

 **5. Use np.argmax() with your predictions object to return the numeral with the highest probability from the test labels dataset.**

 Using np.argmax() on the predictions object for the second image from the test set returns 2, so the highest probability result is that the image is a 2.
-Then, we can also look at the test label for the corresponding test image, and it is 2.
+Then, we can also look at the test label for the corresponding test image... and it is 2.

 **6. Produce a plot of your selected image and the accompanying histogram that illustrates the probability of that image being the selected number.**